bwsw/cloudstack-ui/docs/source/CSUI-VirtualMachines.rst

 Access a Virtual Machine
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-Depending on the installation source (ISO or a Template) and tags determined for a VM, the system allows getting an access to the VM interaction interface.
+Access VM component allows a user to obtain all necessary credentials to access a VM in the final dialog box shown after VM creation, or later when a user selects a corresponding action in the VM Action box.
+Depending on tags determined for a template or a VM, the system allows getting access to the VM interaction interface.
 Currently, the following access modes are supported:

 - Via a VNC console - active by default for all VMs;

-- Via WebShell;
+- Via SSH;

-- Via URL.
+- Via HTTP.

+The three access modes can be used at the same time for one machine.

+You can find more information on how to enable a necessary access mode at the `wiki-page <https://github.com/bwsw/cloudstack-ui/wiki/Access-VM:-Supported-Modes>`_.

 Selecting "Access VM" in the VM action list, you open a modal window with three tabs.
-In active tab(s) you can view detailed information for the access option(s) enabled for this machine.
-If an access mode is not available for the machine, the tab is inactive.
-All three options can be enabled at the same time for one machine.
+The view and contents of the modal window are determined by the defined tags.
+Some tabs in the window can be inactive.
+That means these access modes are not enabled for the machine.
+In active tab(s) you can view detailed access information for the machine: login, password, port, path and other.

-In each tab you can click on a corresponding link to open a VNC console/Webshell/URL.
+In each tab you can click on a corresponding link to open a console or a window to access the VM.

 Below you will find more information on each access mode.